model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 In this case, we may want to unwind some loops in the program while synthesizing loop contracts for other loops.
 It requires us to have a way to identify and specify which loops we want to unwind.

-In C programs, we identify loops by **loop id**, which is a pair (function name, loop number).
+In C programs, we identify loops by the **loop ID**, which is a pair `(function name, loop number)`.
-However, it Rust programs, loops are usually in library functions such as `Iterator::for_each`.
+However, in Rust programs, loops are usually in library functions such as `Iterator::for_each`.
 And a library function may be called from different places in the program.
 We may want to unwind the loop in some calls but not in other calls.

 **How do we output the synthesized loop contracts?**
 To better earn users' trust, we want to be able to report what loop contracts we synthesized and used to verify the given programs.
-Now `goto-synthesizer` can dump the synthesized loop contracts into a json file.
+Now `goto-synthesizer` can dump the synthesized loop contracts into a JSON file.
 Here is an example of the dumped loop contracts.
-It contains the location of source files of the loops, the synthesized loop invariants and loop assigns for loops identified by loop numbers.
+It contains the location of source files of the loops, the synthesized invariant clauses and assign clauses for loops identified by loop numbers.
 ```json
 {
     "sources": [ "/Users/qinhh/Repos/playground/kani/synthesis/base_2/test.rs" ],